John Feneley - NSW Mental Health Commissioner 2012-2017

 Dr Karen Burns - Deputy Commissioner 2016-2018

-Ms Burns had been associated with the NSW Mental Health Commission since its earliest days, first chairing the Community Advisory Council, then being appointed a part-time Deputy Commissioner in December 2016, before becoming acting full-time Deputy Commissioner in October 2017.
+Ms Burns had been associated with the Mental Health Commission of New South Wales since its earliest days, first chairing the Community Advisory Council, then being appointed a part-time Deputy Commissioner in December 2016, before becoming acting full-time Deputy Commissioner in October 2017.

 Ms Burns brought extensive experience, skills and insights to her roles, reflecting her broad experience across the mental health sector.
 Her knowledge of the community managed sector and passion for improving people’s lives was evident in all her work.